otoolep/questdb.io/docs/faq.md

 ---

 ### What is QuestDB written in?
-We are JAVA.
-But by no means traditional JAVA.
+We are Java.
+But by no means traditional Java.
 Our product is fully zero GC and uses off-heap data structures to guarantee zero jitter performance.

 ### Why did you choose JAVA instead of C++?
-A lot of people think that JAVA is slower than C or C++.
-In reality, for a given algorithm, JAVA and C++ will run equally fast.
+A lot of people think that Java is slower than C or C++.
+In reality, for a given algorithm, Java and C++ will run equally fast.
 There are, however, differences in approaches that underpin the choice of language.

-The difference in favour of C++ is that it gives you access to Assembly, allowing for further optimisation if your algorithm requires it.
+The difference in favour of C++ is that it gives you access to assembly, allowing for further optimisation if your algorithm requires it.
 In most cases, however, access to assembly is not required.

-The difference in favour of JAVA will be the hotspot.
-It uses stats to optimise assembly whereas in C, all optimisation will be entirely manual and.
-In the vast majority of cases, the hotspot will optimise better because it is very aggressive.
+The difference in favour of Java will be the hotspot.
+It uses statistics to optimise assembly whereas in C, all optimisation will be entirely manual and, in the vast majority of cases, the hotspot will optimise better because it is very aggressive.

-Performance aside, java has better tooling, which leads to faster dev process and better tested code.
-W It also makes packaging easy since the same binary can be used across platforms whereas C languages would require individual packages.
+Performance aside, Java has better tooling, which leads to a faster development process and better tested code.
+It also makes packaging easy since the same binary can be used across platforms whereas C family languages would require individual packages.
 Installation is also simplified: unzip and run.

 ### What are your technical dependencies?
-None apart from JAVA of course.
-We use JAVA only for the JVM and the JIT.
+None apart from Java of course.
+We use Java only for the JVM and the JIT.
 However, we do not use any of the standard java libraries.

 ### What is on the roadmap?
 See our [roadmap](faqROADMAP.md)